brujoand/slides.brujordet.no/Building_a_delivery_platform/javazone_2020.md

 ## What are we looking for?

 ::: notes
+- So what are we looking for here?
-- What should we support by default?
+- We want to know What should we support by default
-- Where can we give the most value?
+- Where we can give the most value
-- Identify what teams can collaborate on, and share tooling
+- We want to Identify what teams can collaborate, and share tooling or customizations
-- Identify and help mitigate political/personal issues between teams
+- And we want to Identify and help mitigate political/personal issues between teams
 :::

 ---